johnny-vulture/Image_To_Text_API/README.md

 # Image_To_Text_API
-a simple image to text api made with nodejs and express
+a simple image to text api made with nodejs and express and some jade templates